How Ozempic Works: GLP-1 Receptor Agonism, Blood Glucose Control, and Appetite Regulation

 Hypothalamic signalling:

-• GLP-1 receptors are expressed in the arcuate nucleus and paraventricular nucleus of the hypothalamus
+- GLP-1 receptors sit in two parts of the hypothalamus: the arcuate nucleus and the paraventricular nucleus

-• The net result is reduced hunger, earlier satiety, and decreased interest in food
+- The result is less hunger, feeling full sooner, and less interest in food

 Brainstem effects:

-• GLP-1 receptors in the area postrema and nucleus tractus solitarius modulate nausea and satiety.
-This overlap explains why nausea is the most common side effect: the appetite-suppressing and nausea-inducing pathways share receptors
+- GLP-1 receptors in two brainstem areas, the area postrema and the nucleus tractus solitarius, affect both nausea and fullness.
+This overlap explains why nausea is the most common side effect.
+The pathways that curb appetite and the ones that cause nausea share the same receptors

 Reward pathway modification:

-• Patients report reduced cravings, particularly for fatty and sugary foods
+- People report fewer cravings, above all for fatty and sugary foods

-• Some patients report reduced interest in alcohol, though this is not a licensed indication and controlled trial data are limited
+- Some report less interest in alcohol.
+This is not an approved use, and trial data on it are limited

-These central effects explain why semaglutide produces more weight loss than purely peripheral GLP-1 actions would predict.
+These brain effects explain why semaglutide leads to more weight loss than its effects outside the brain alone would suggest.

 Cardiovascular and Organ-Protective Effects

-This is one of the key reasons NICE NG 28 positions GLP-1 agonists favourably.
+Semaglutide protects the heart by more than just lowering glucose and weight.
+This extra benefit is one of the main reasons NICE NG 28 rates GLP-1 agonists well.

 SUSTAIN 6 cardiovascular outcomes trial:

-• 3,297 patients with type 2 diabetes at high cardiovascular risk
+- 3,297 people with type 2 diabetes at high risk of heart problems

-• Cardiovascular death was numerically lower but did not reach statistical significance individually
+- Death from heart causes was lower in number, but on its own this did not reach statistical significance

 SELECT trial (semaglutide 2.4 mg in obesity without diabetes):

-• 17,604 patients with BMI of 27 or greater and established cardiovascular disease but without diabetes
+- 17,604 people with a BMI of 27 or more and known heart disease, but no diabetes

 Proposed mechanisms of cardiovascular protection:

-• Blood pressure reduction: approximately 2 to 5 mmHg systolic, independent of weight loss
+- It lowers blood pressure by about 2 to 5 mmHg systolic, on top of any weight loss

 How Ozempic Differs From Other Diabetes Treatments